-Our business is organised across the sixteen different new vehicle brands we represent – Abarth, Alfa Romeo, BMW, Cupra, FIAT, Jeep, KIA, LEVC, Lexus, Mazda, Mercedes-Benz CV, MINI, Peugeot, SEAT, Toyota & Volvo.
+Our business is organised across the sixteen different new vehicle brands we represent – Abarth, Alfa Romeo, BMW, Cupra, FIAT, Jeep, KIA, Lexus, Mazda, Mercedes-Benz CV, MINI, Peugeot, SEAT, Toyota, Vauxhall, and Volvo.

 Our Supply Chain

-Our supply chains principally include the supply of vehicles and parts from the manufacturers we represent.
+In order to fulfil its activities, the main supply chains of Snows Motor Group include those related to the supply of vehicles and parts from the manufacturers we represent.

 Supplier Adherence to Our Values